lx-kish/rithmetica/README.md

 - A Tens Within Thousand - is a type of problems, where tens number is added to or subtracted from a three-digit number.
 This type of problems is designed to develop the skill of increasing or decreasing any three-digit number by any tens, sometimes resulting in increasing or decreasing hundreds of the number.
 It helps to realise the relationship between tens and hundreds, and is leading-up to the base mental strategies, like Decomposing.

+- A Hundreds Within Thousand - is a type of problems, where hundreds number is added to or subtracted from a three-digit number.
+This type of problems is designed to develop basic skill of increasing or decreasing any three-digit number by any hundreds.

 ## About the project

 The application is a React JS Single Page Application, based on create-react-app.

 ## Releas notes <sup>*</sup>
 ##### <sup>*</sup> - starts from v2.3.3

+#### v3.0.2 release notes

+- Problem font size corrections;

+- Minor bugs fixes;

 #### v3.0.1 release notes